England | Scotland | Wales | Northern Ireland | Ireland

 Monday - Friday (excluding Bank Holidays) between 8:00am and 8:30am the surgery offers an emergency only telephone line.
 Please dial the normal surgery number and await instructions.

-When you contact the surgery to make an appointment it is possible the receptionist will ask you about your problem.
+When you contact the surgery to make a telephone appointment it is possible the receptionist will ask you about your problem.
 This will help us to organise your appointment with you.

 PLEASE NOTE: GPs DO NOT OFFER CERVICAL SMEARS - THESE APPOINTMENTS MUST BE ARRANGED WITH A NURSE VIA RECEPTION or BY USING OUR ONLINE APPOINTMENT SERVICE

 Our doctors are available at different times during the week.
-Click here for the Rota: GP Rota June - December 2019
+Click here for the Rota: September - December Rota 2020

 Monday to Friday: